Sandra Bullock is People magazine's 2015 most beautiful woman

-NEW YORK Oscar-winning actress Sandra Bullock was named the world's most beautiful woman in 2015 by People magazine on Wednesday and laughed when she heard about the honour.
+NEW YORK Oscar-winning actress Sandra Bullock was named the world's most beautiful woman in 2015 by People magazine on Wednesday and laughed when she heard about the honor.

 "No, really.
 I just said, 'That's ridiculous,'" she told the magazine.